-The CRP sees a 15% increase in the number of children needing dental or vision health care services annually.
+The CRP sees an annual increase in the number of children needing dental or vision health care services.
 Many of these children required extensive dental and/or vision work and services because they had no resources to pay for a dentist, orthodontist, periodontist, endodontist, optometrists, ophthalmologists, or eye specialists.

 The CRP and its donors provide an average of 5-20 services per child depending on the severity of the case.
 Over 2,000 services and over $300,000 are donated by our donor health care professionals in Ventura County, every year.
 The CRP has retained over 175 donors.

 For over three decades, the Children’s Resource Program has successfully fostered collaborative, long-term relationships with oral health care specialists, vision care specialist, school districts, government agencies, churches, non-profits, hospitals, nurses, physicians, social workers, farm workers, and the underserved.

 To learn more about the Children's Resource Program, download our flyer (available in Spanish and English):